jpdery/moobile-core-doc/Source/Classes/Component/Component.md

 #### Notes:

-Upon initialization, a component builds it's hierarchy using the `element` given to the constructor.
+Upon initialization, a component builds its hierarchy using the `element` given to the constructor.
 It will looks for elements with the `data-role` attribute and execute their definitions recursively.
 The example section shows how to create components with complex hierarchies.

 #### Subclassing Notes: